Sebastian-Fitzner/simple-revealjs-presentation/markdown/veams-workshop-2017.md

 --

-Furthermore we want to support project types as new choice for you, means we can distinguish between:
+Furthermore we want to support project types as a new choice for you, means we can distinguish between:
  - static-page-app
  - single-page-app